ibm-cloud-docs/CDN/cdn-example-code.md

 This document contains example API calls and the resulting output for numerous CDN APIs.

 ## General steps needed for all API calls
+{: #general-steps-needed-for-all-api-calls}

 The pre-requisite is to download and install the Soap Client from [https://github.com/softlayer/softlayer-api-php-client ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/softlayer/softlayer-api-php-client)

-  * You need to get access to the SoapClient via `vendor/autoload`.
+  * You must get access to the SoapClient via `vendor/autoload`.
 The path is relative to where the script is run from and may need to be modified appropriately.
 In PHP the statement will look similar to this: `require_once './../vendor/autoload.php';`

       ```php
       require_once __DIR__.'/vendor/autoload.php';